 | Collagen Peptides | 45โ50 g | Excellent for joint and skin health, incomplete amino profile. |

-Plant / vegan sources:
+Plant / Vegan Sources:

 | Food Item | Protein (grams) | Notes |